crosscloudci/cross-cloud/README.md

 #### General usage and configuration

-Minimum required Configuration to use Cross-Cloud to Deploy a Kubernetes Cluster on Cloud X.
+Minimum required configuration to use Cross-cloud to deploy a Kubernetes cluster on Cloud X.
 ```bash
 docker run \
   -v /tmp/data:/cncf/data \